 Warning: You are currently using an unsupported browser -OR- your browser is currently in compatibility mode.
 Certain features and pages on larimer.org may be impacted or altogether inaccessible.
 Read More…

 Please read this agreement carefully.
 By clicking the “begin” button at the bottom of this page, you agree to the terms and conditions below.

 This tool may be used for estimates of first-time vehicle registration fees, including: road and bridge surcharges, ownership taxes, and license fees.
 This is an estimate and is only as accurate as the information provided.
 The estimate provided here will not be exact.
-If an exact price is needed a technician must confirm estimates in person at the Larimer County Clerk & Recorder Motor Vehicle office.
+If an exact price is needed a technician must confirm estimates in person at the Larimer County Clerk & Recorder Vehicle Licensing office.
 Estimates will not be provided by phone or email.

 The calculator cannot be used to estimate registration renewal fees.

 Colorado Motor Vehicle registration fees are determined by many factors and are subject to change.

 Camper Trailer: A camper trailer is a wheeled vehicle without motive power, which is designed to be drawn by a motor vehicle over the highways.
 It is commonly used for temporary living quarters or sleeping accommodations.
 This should not to be confused with a multipurpose trailer or “toy hauler”.

 Multi-Purpose Trailer: A multi-purpose trailer is a wheeled vehicle without motive power, that is designed to be drawn by a motor vehicle over the public highways and is generally used for temporary living or sleeping accommodation and for transporting property wholly upon its own structure and is registered as a vehicle.
 This is also commonly called a “toy hauler”.